MicronOxford/SIMcheck/README.md

 * 0.9.7: final pre-submission features & fixes

-      - Projected widefield: the normalisation should act on each channel independently.
-Currently normalises both channels to one value.
-The result image is not a "multichannel image" anymore (you realise this if you click in the "channel tools" on a different channel, you are asked if to "convert to multi-channel composite image") .
-Ideally they should be normalised independently to the respective start value and the resulting image should still be a multichannel image.
-The option should be termed "Intensity normalisation (simple ratio correction)".
-(No question mark!)
       - log output formatting
       - update docs before release (javadoc, README cross-ref manual)
       - bump version number, update manual ref